Shadow Game (novel)

-Shadow Game is the first novel in the Ghostwalker Series of paranormal/romance by Christine Feehan.
+Shadow Game is the first novel in the Ghostwalker series of paranormal/romance novels by Christine Feehan.

 Plot

 Dr. Peter Whitney has succeeded in enhancing the psychic abilities of a group of men in the Special Forces.
 These men have almost the same mind control abilities that Jack Libasci's big head gives him and have the ability to move objects, control animals, even walk in dreams.
 Despite the resounding success, there are problems.
 Some of the men suffer great pain due to psychic overload, unable to block or filter the thoughts and feelings of others, and need to have anchors (someone to draw the overwhelming emotions away) in order to function.

 A year into the experiment, some of the men began to die, supposedly from side effects of the process.
 To help find the answers, Dr. Whitney brings in his daughter, Lily, who is psychic.
 Lily is at first reluctant to join, but her father is insistent.
 She is stunned by her immediate and powerful attraction to Captain Ryland Miller, the leader of the Ghostwalker team.
 He thinks that Peter has betrayed him and his men, separating them from their anchors.
 He is sure that the men have been murdered and suspects that he's next.
 She is also jarred by the evident animosity between her father and Colonel Frank Higgens, Miller's immediate commanding officer.
 He and Whitney argue over Whitney's denying Higgens access to his notes about the enhancing process.
 Higgens even admits to breaking into Whitney's computer.

 Peter Whitney asks Lily to meet him for dinner after leaving the lab, but he doesn't show.
 Despite his lack of psychic ability, he somehow telepathically contacts his daughter.
 He's dying; someone at Donovan's is responsible for his murder.
 He tells her that believes that someone is trying to sabotage the experiment and that that person is within the project itself.
 He also tells her that there's a secret laboratory with all his notes on the project.
-The then begs her forgiveness, and that she has to help the remaining men and find "the others".
+He then begs her forgiveness, and that she has to help the remaining men and find "the others".
 Before he can say anything more, she feels him being dumped into the ocean.
 Stunningly, someone forces her to break contact with her father, Ryland Miller.

 Several days after her father's murder, she meets with Ryland Miller again and confronts him.
-She asks him if he was involved Peter's death.
-He denies it; he felt that Dr. Whitney was the only man who could help his men.
+She asks him if he was involved Peter's death, but he denies it, as he felt that Dr. Whitney was the only man who could help his men.
 Realizing that the men cannot stay at Donovans, Lily agrees to help Captain Ryland Miller and the others escape.
 In her large home, the men can hide while she teaches them the techniques and exercises to help them rebuild their mental barriers.